-How’s the weather where you are?
+How’s the decorating going where you are?

 How To Make Stamped Spoon Napkin Rings